Using Your Student’s Voices to Inform Your Learning Ecosystem

 Hosted in partnership with D2L.D2L logo.

-Join us for an insightful and comprehensive webcast as we delve into the critical intersection of AI ethics, governance, policy, and practice within the realm of higher education.
+This insightful and comprehensive webcast delved into the critical intersection of AI ethics, governance, policy, and practice within the realm of higher education.

 In today’s rapidly evolving technological landscape, artificial intelligence (AI) integration has become increasingly prevalent across various sectors, including higher education.
 AI presents unprecedented opportunities to enhance teaching, learning, and administrative functions within academic institutions, from personalized learning platforms to chatbots and predictive analytics for student success.
 However, with these opportunities come a host of ethical considerations, governance challenges, and policy implications that demand careful navigation and strategic planning.
-Join this webcast to:
+View the recording of this webcast to:

 • Understand the key equity, fairness, and inclusivity considerations surrounding AI in teaching, learning, admissions, student support, and administration.